Jwilliams85/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+A stateful component has a state object.
+It is depnedent on it's stte object and can change it's own state.
 2. Describe the different phases of the component lifecycle.
+ComponentDidMount
+ComponentDidUpdate
+ComponentWillUnmount

 3. Demonstrate an understanding of class component lifecycle methods.